 Turing joined Britain’s top-secret Government Code and Cypher School at Bletchley Park, where he and many others worked on cracking the Enigma codes.
 As the book makes clear (though the film does not), there were a number of Enigma machines in use by the Germans.
 Turing’s purview was the very important naval Enigma.
 He and his colleagues at Hut 8 (the Enigma and other code-cracking work was divided up and performed in various “huts” at Bletchley) were tasked with cracking German naval codes.
 Since Nazi U-Boats were winning the all-important Battle of the Atlantic, this was a matter of Britain’s survival.
 Although Turing was not quite the lone-wolf genius that the film makes him out to be, he was first among equals in Hut 8.
 The code-breaking machine called a “Bombe” was originally designed by the Poles in the 1930s.
 But their Bombes—the technology for which was passed on to the British—became obsolete as the German Enigmas got more sophisticated.
 Turing was the primary designer of the first British Bombe, although his Bletchley Park colleague, Gordon Welchman, suggested certain modifications.
 (Welchman was also one of the five signers, along with Turing, of the letter to Prime Minister Winston Churchill—though the film depicts Turing as the sole signatory).
 After the United States had entered the war, the construction of Enigma-analyzing Bombes increased exponentially.
 Eventually, code-cracking was performed by the all-electronic “Colossus;” Turing played little, if any, part in creating its precursors, as he was a British liaison in the United States at the time.
 Nevertheless, Turing’s ideas on statistics, “with its formalization of ‘likeliness’ and ‘weight of evidence,’ and with its ‘sequential analysis’ idea” were used.

 Hodges does a good job of explaining the events and timelines of Turing’s wartime activities, though there are sections the uninitiated reader has to read through carefully, and perhaps more than once.
 And when it comes to delving into Turing’s private life, the author handles the subject boldly.
 Admittedly, when the book was first released in 1982, it was far more courageous to declare his subject a “homosexual atheist”—as Hodges does on more than one occasion—than it is nowadays.
 Nevertheless, there is an element of pathos to Turing’s private life—both the comic and tragic kinds.
 Hodges details a string of attempts by Turing to initiate sexual liaisons with colleagues, only to discover that they were straight and shocked at Turing’s own sexual preference.
-Clearly, for a time, Turing’s deficient social skills extended to faulty “gaydar”—the intuitive ability to assess sexual orientations of others.
+Clearly, for a time, Turing’s deficient social skills extended to faulty “gaydar”—the intuitive ability to assess the sexual orientations of others.
 In his platonic relationship with Joan Clarke, a fellow mathematician at Bletchley Park to whom he was briefly engaged, one senses Turing’s level of integrity.
 It was he who broke off their engagement, and one never feels that she was at any time a “beard” for him (except, perhaps, to his family who were clueless about his homosexuality).